2u1fuk4r/octopus/README.md

 ## 🚀 What It Does

- octopus.sh automates a full recon pipeline:
+ octopus automates a full recon pipeline:

 - 🔎 Subdomain enumeration
 - 🌐 Alive host detection